Custom Insert Molding Service

 Polyurethane

-In urethane cast molding, PU is typically used for creating prototypes, low-volume production parts, and customized components.
-The material is highly customizable in terms of color, texture, and finish, offering manufacturers the ability to meet specific design requirements.
+Urethane cast molding is typically used for creating prototypes, low-volume production parts, and customized components.
+PU parts can be highly customized in terms of color, texture, and finish, which can meet specific design requirements.

 urethane casting